 Pros and Cons of the Viking Beard

-The Viking facial hair is typically brutal looking full beard with a bit shorter sides and a longer tapering chin part.
+The Viking facial hair is typically brutal looking full beard with a bit shorter sides and a longer growth at the chin, think of it as a rough tapering beard style.

 The rules of growing out this type of beard are not set in stone, and the key idea is that it’s a minimally maintained full beard that looks a bit unkempt (but is thick enough to not look like a beard made out of pubic hair).